-If you have fallen or been hurt on someone else’s property, you may have questions about whether you have a case against the person or business whose carelessness caused your injuries.
+If you have fallen or been hurt on someone else’s property because of inadequate maintenance, you may have questions about whether you have a case against the person or business whose carelessness caused your injuries.
 Sometimes called “slip and fall” cases, these accidents are known as “premises liability” lawsuits and fall under the general category of negligence law.
-The attorneys at Cohn & Smith have helped many injured people in Pembroke Pines and beyond seek fair compensation in premises liability cases, and we welcome the opportunity to review your case.Premises Liability Cases and Florida Negligence Law
+The Pembroke Pines premises liability attorneys at Cohn & Smith have helped many injured people seek fair compensation in premises liability cases, and we welcome the opportunity to review your case.Inadequate Maintenance Cases and Florida Negligence Law

 Personal injury accidents such as slip and falls due to inadequate maintenance come under the umbrella of general negligence law.
 The basic concept of negligence requires an accident victim to prove four things: the defendant from whom he or she seeks money damages owed a duty to the victim under the law; the defendant breached the duty that he or she owed; the victim sustained damages such as physical injuries or property damage; and there was a causal link between the defendant’s breach of duty and the victim’s damages.